bspeice/speice.io/_posts/2020-06-29-release-the-gil-pt.-2.md

 and Python (using setuptools) could coexist was straight-forward, and the repository also works as [a template](https://github.com/speice-io/release-the-gil-pybind11/settings) for future projects.

-On a technical level, there's a great deal of overlap between Pybind11 and Cython.
-Where Pybind11 starts with C++ and facilitates interaction with the interpreter, Cython starts with a Python-like language and facilitates interaction with other code written in C++.
-In a way, Pybind11 is for C++ developers who want to interact with Python, and Cython is for Python developers who want to interact with C++.
+There's a great deal of overlap between Pybind11 and Cython.
+Where Pybind11 makes it easy for C++ to interact with the interpreter, Cython uses a Python-like language to facilitate interaction with C++.
+Another way of thinking about is like this: Pybind11 is for C++ developers who want to interact with Python, and Cython is for Python developers who want to interact with C++.

 Just like the previous post, we'll examine a simple Fibonacci sequence implementation to demonstrate how Python's threading model interacts with Pybind11: